hareko/js-parameters-transmission/README.md

 - prepare the storage data server-side and accept them client-side;
 - send/receive the request/response parameters;
-- handle the storage and request/response parameters.
+- handle the storage and the parameters.

 There are many different solutions for that and *ParmTran* JavaScript class is one of them.
 This class supplies necessary front-end methods but assumes according support from the back-end.

 ## How it works ##

-The back-end prepares and encodes the storage data, and places the data inside the *HTML* to be sent to JS.
+The back-end prepares and encodes the storage data, and places the data inside the *HTML* to be sent to the front-end.
 JS accepts the data and saves it into the storage.
 The storage data is accessed by the Get/Set methods and used internally.

 JS makes requests via GET/POST where AJAX request sends the *JSON* string in the request body.
-The back-end detects the request format and saves its parameters according to the sources priority.
+The back-end detects the request format and saves the parameters.
 The AJAX response is returned with the jsoned array in fixed format.

+The *ParmTrans* can be complemented with more methods and properties.
+So, it can be seen as a template for your own framework.

-## Instantiation ##
+## The usage ##

+You can instantiate in the global scope making the functionality available overall:

-**ts = new ParmTrans( [ id ] );**
+**var ts = new ParmTrans( [ id ] );**

 **id** - the form id from where to read the storage data (default by *'transit'*):

 The encoded data is located between the *form* tags.
 The data is decoded and saved, and the form content is cleared.
-This form with its *action* attribute is used further to send the requests.
+This form and its *action* attribute are used further to send the requests.

 ## Methods ##